 We source our fabrics and yarns from various leading fabric mills across the globe.
-From SS20 onwards our purchasing policy on new woven and jersey fabrics will involve using Better Cotton Initiative (BCI) accredited cotton only*.
+Our purchasing policy on new woven and jersey fabrics is Organic (GOTS) or Better Cotton Initiative (BCI) accredited cotton only.

-Our knitwear yarns are purchased from Turkey and Italy and follow all ISO and OEKO-TEX standards.
-Where possible we purchase BCI cotton yarn, however we are sometimes restricted by the factory/mill minimum order quantities.
+Our knitwear yarns are purchased from Turkey, Italy and Portugal, and follow all ISO and OEKO-TEX standards.
+Where possible we purchase Organic (GOTS) or BCI cotton yarn, however we are sometimes restricted by the factory/mill minimum order quantities.

-Where appropriate we also use recycled polyesters and organic cottons.
+Where appropriate we also use recycled polyesters.
 For swimwear we are trailblazing a specialist fabric made from recycled plastic bottles.
 All plastic bottles labeled with #1 on the bottom have the same chemistry make-up as polyester known as PET (polyethylene terephthalate) allowing plastic bottle flakes to be transformed into fabric perfect for swimwear.
 This polyester fibre is made of 100% recycled plastic, comprised mostly of post-consumer plastic bottles.

 All our buttons are strictly all non-plastic and have been since we launched.
 We use natural only buttons, including; mother of pearl, shell, coconut, wood, and corozo.